pvinothit/cuvva_vp/README.md

 # UI
    I hope the task is mainly on parsing the event streams and processing to make it work for given screens.
 So haven't focused much on UI.

+# Time Spend on the task
+   I have rougly spent 10 - 13 hrs on it.